mattjj/information-theory-tutorial/README.md

 This code is in `prob.py`.

-A finite random variable is specified by a pmf:
+A finite random variable is specified by a probabilityi mass function (PMF):

 ```python
 class RV(object):